-NOTE: This document has been updated, and many changes have been made to various referencing formats.
-Most changes involve journal articles and online drug databases.
+NOTE: This document has been updated, and changes have been made to referencing formats for online drug databases.
 Please double-check formats.

 The following Referencing Format is adapted from the AMA Manual of Style, 11th edition.1 If you have questions about referencing an item, please refer to the AMA Manual of Style, 11th ed., located in the DIS/LSS.
-There are, however, a couple notable exceptions.
+There are, however, some exceptions.
 This document takes precedence over the AMA Manual of Style, 11th ed.

-• Do not italicize the titles of journal or books.
+• Do not italicize the titles of journals or books.

-References are listed in the order that they are first cited in the text.
+References are listed in the order they are first cited in the text.
 Each reference is assigned a consecutive Arabic number.
 Each reference is listed once in the bibliography regardless of how many times it is cited in the document.
 All citations from the same reference use the original reference number.
-Reference numbers in the text should be superscripted and located after the sentence that contains the fact being referenced.
+Reference numbers in the text should be superscripted and located after the sentence that contains the fact being referenced (i.e., after the period).
 Sentences with multiple references should have the references listed at the end of the sentence or throughout the sentence if each part is from a separate reference.
 If the sentence mentions the authors' names, the reference number immediately follows the names.

-Examples:

-Drug X has been shown to cause green rash with purple spots.^{1,2} Drug Y is used to treat hypertension, congestive heart failure, and arrhythmias.^{1,3-5} Drug Z is compatible with normal saline6 and dextrose 5% in water.7

-Smith and Jones11 found that diet and exercise lead to weight loss.
+Examples: Drug X has been shown to cause a green rash with purple spots.^{1,2} Drug Y is used to treat hypertension, congestive heart failure, and arrhythmias.^{1,3-5} Drug Z is compatible with normal saline6 and dextrose 5% in water.7 Smith and Jones11 found that diet and exercise lead to weight loss.